stylelint/vscode-stylelint/CONTRIBUTING.md

 This worked example is intentionally small, but the same wiring pattern applies to more complex features.
 You define or reuse tokens, decorate your service with `@inject` and optionally `@lspService`, register it in a module, and then integrate it with the extension via commands or notifications.

 If you glance back at sections 3 and 4 now, you should recognise the pieces you just used: a service class, a module, LSP decorators, and a small test container.

+## 9. Stylelint version support policy

+The extension supports all Stylelint versions that work without active maintenance burden.
+We drop support only when maintaining compatibility causes bugs, blocks features, or adds meaningful complexity.

+When evaluating whether to drop support for a version, consider whether it:

+- Requires workarounds that increase code complexity beyond a reasonable threshold.
+- Causes numerous test failures unrelated to the version's own behaviour.
+- Prevents adoption of new Stylelint APIs.
+- Requires compromises in the API surface or UX for users on current versions.
+- Has known security vulnerabilities that would require unsafe patterns to support.

+When we decide to drop support for a version, we provide at least 3 months' notice with a deprecation warning before removal.
+This gives users a predictable window to migrate.

+For more context on this policy, see [the version support policy discussion](https://github.com/stylelint/vscode-stylelint/issues/829).